 However, my desire to travel continued, and my husband and I had wonderful opportunities to chaperone many summer trips abroad with high school students.
 With more than twenty years of traveling to Europe, I had the knowledge, basis, and inspiration for my first novel, Starlight Laser Express.

 Even though I still loved teaching -- and had been honored with Who's Who Among America's Teachers for the years 1998, 2000, 2002, 2004 and 2005 -- I decided to take early retirement from secondary school teaching in the spring of 2002.
 Finally, I had time to start writing, work on my Masters in English Composition to further my own education, and continue to travel abroad.
 In 2004, I started teaching English at Bradley University.
-Thrilled to be back in education, I now am started on my seventh year at Bradley and have thirteen novels behind me.
-The fantasy adventure series with J.C. van Winkler as a heroine -- Starlight Laser Express, Ghost of a Chance, A Glimpse of the Netherworld, Destination Disaster, The Bells of Europe, The Patchwork Quilt, A Magical Christmas -- has been popular with young people.
+Thrilled to be back in education, I now am started on my seventeenth year at Bradley and have tweny-one novels behind me.
+The fantasy adventure series with J.C. van Winkler as a heroine -- Starlight Laser Express, Ghost of a Chance, A Glimpse of the Netherworld, Destination Disaster, The Bells of Europe, The Patchwork Quilt, A Magical Christmas and more -- has been popular with young people.
 In addition, my other novels, Murder Times Three and Mission to Murder were released and are the first of several murder mysteries to be published. is a mystery book, published in 2009.
 In addition to these, I have quite a few creative non-fiction books and historical fiction books -- I Visited Europe and Survived, Transatlantic Journey 1852, Born to Travel, Catch the Watercolored Wind, Europen Roots and Beyond, Prairie Points, and more.

 My goal as an educator is to introduce my books to the school districts so that they may incorporate them into their curriculum.
 Numerous elementary schools and middle schools in the Midwest are using the novel in their classrooms now, and Bradley University in Peoria, IL, has put it into their syllabus for Young Adult Literature.